 Unearned ULRs for the net rated business (NR) align with the values provided in the booking spreadsheet (reserve review) from Actuarial.
 For the gross rated business, the unearned ULR is derived by adjusting the net rated ULR to add back acquisition costs, which explains why the gross ULR appears lower.
 This adjustment is typically calculated in the Finance Summary (accounts working papers), with the original source data coming from the reserve review for the net rated business.

-The following table shows the premium provision for claims as at Dec-24:
+The following table shows the future claims from unearned business as at Dec-24: